helsingborg-stad/wp-content-translator/README.md

 # Wp Content Translator
 Minimalistic content translation in WordPress.
+The plugin handles translations for posts, postmeta, options, siteoptions (multisite) and usermeta.

+While the plugin also handles comments and commentmeta they are not translated.
+Comments are mapped to a specific language (the langauge active when posting the comment) and will be displayed for that specific language.
+There's also an option to make languages inherit comments from other languages.
+Forinstance the nordic languages is very similar, so we want to load Danish and Norwegian comments along with the Swedish comments.

 ## Translations
 The GUI is has base language english and is translated to:

 - Swedish

 ## Language selector

-You can easily use the default language selector (a basic html ```<select>```element) or create a language selector from custom markup.
+You can easily use the default language selector (a basic html ```<select>```element) or create a language selector with custom markup.

 Use the ```wp_content_translator_language_selector()``` function to display a language selector.
 If you want to use the default selector just run the function without any paramters.
 If you want to create a custom selector there's an option to pass markup for the wrapper and the "language rows".